-- 4.08.1 The use of stored power for the hoisting of mainsails, or the reefing or furling of sails need not be declared. - 4.08.2 Boats using stored power solely for the adjustment or operation of backstays shall declare this to the Rating Authority. - 4.08.3 Boats using stored power for the adjustment or operation of running rigging other than as noted in Rules 4.08.1 and 4.08.2 shall declare this to the Rating Authority.
+- 4.08.1 The use of stored power for the hoisting of mainsails, or the reefing or furling of sails need not be declared. - 4.08.2 Boats using stored power solely for the adjustment or operation of backstays shall declare this to the Rating Authority.
+There will be no rating change. - 4.08.3 Boats using stored power for the adjustment or operation of running rigging other than as noted in Rules 4.08.1 and 4.08.2 shall declare this to the Rating Authority and shall result in a rating adjustment.